This post may contain affiliate links.

 Before we begin, know that every RV – and every RVer is different.
-So our RV costs and expenses may be similar or very different to what yours is or may be.
+So our RV costs and expenses may be similar or very different to what yours is or might be.
 There is no right or wrong – just different scenarios and different related costs, which may or may not be typical.
 This is simply our personal experience.
-We share this information as a useful guide.
+We share this information as a helpful guide.
 But it should not be considered a hard and fast rule of what to expect.
-You should always do your own research.
+You should always do your research.
 And do not overcommit yourself financially when buying an RV – generally a depreciating asset.
-Go in with eyes wide open, so you are prepared.
+Go in with your eyes wide open so you are prepared.

 We hope this article provides you with an excellent perspective and understanding.
 Therefore, helping to guide your own RV purchase and ownership decisions.

-Read it in detail to the end, to get the full picture.
-Because it is NEVER just about the numbers.
+Read it in detail to the end to get the complete picture because it is NEVER just about the numbers.
 It’s not black and white.
-There are many variables to consider, even in our own situation shared here.
+There are many variables to consider, even in our situation shared here.

-Lastly, this post covers the RV costs of our actual RVs and related expenses to keep them safe, operational and well maintained.
-We never skimp when it comes to safety.
+Lastly, this post covers the RV costs of our actual RVs and related expenses to keep them safe, operational, and well-maintained.
+We don’t skimp when it comes to safety.

 What is NOT included in this report?

 We do NOT include the cost of campgrounds, camping memberships, or fuel and gas here, as we consider those RV travel expenses.
 But, you can read our other posts in our 6 Year Recap series for that detail.
 In Part 1, we share our comprehensive review of our Thousand Trails camping membership – is it worth it?
 In Part 2 we share our total RV camping expenses – campgrounds and boondocking – over 6 years.
 Here in Part 3, we cover RV ownership expenses.
 And in Part 4, we cover mileage and fuel.